awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `ipcMode`
 Type: String
 Required: No
 The IPC resource namespace to use for the containers in the task\.
 The valid values are `host`, `task`, or `none`\.
 If `host` is specified, then all containers within the tasks that specified the `host` IPC mode on the same container instance share the same IPC resources with the host Amazon EC2 instance\.
 If `task` is specified, all containers within the specified task share the same IPC resources\.
 If `none` is specified, then IPC resources within the containers of a task are private and not shared with other containers in a task or on the container instance\.
-If no value is specified, then the IPC resource namespace sharing depends on the Docker daemon setting on the container instance\.
+If no value is specified, then the value for ipcMode is set to `shareable`\.
 For more information, see [IPC settings](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc) in the *Docker run reference*\.
 If the `host` IPC mode is used, be aware that there is a heightened risk of undesired IPC namespace exposure\.
 For more information, see [Docker security](https://docs.docker.com/engine/security/security/)\.
 If you are setting namespaced kernel parameters using `systemControls` for the containers in the task, the following will apply to your IPC resource namespace\.
 For more information, see [System controls](#container_definition_systemcontrols)\.
 + For tasks that use the `host` IPC mode, IPC namespace related `systemControls` are not supported\.